This self contained program will encourage a team of students to use design-thinking methodology...

 Mr. Valentine, who directs and coordinates the May Term programs, has been at MKA since 2002.
 Prior to his arrival here, Mr. Valentine worked at an independent school in Florida and for the Johns Hopkins Center for Talented Youth.
 He serves as Assistant Head of the Upper School, Tri-campus Director of Academic Leadership, English teacher, and Stylus (literary magazine) advisor.
 He joined the May Term program “to explore the possibilities of education outside the classroom, to help students connect with their passions and interests before they leave for college, and to continue to feed the innovation engine at MKA.”
 He writes and speaks frequently about education and leadership, and he has published several books and articles.
 Additionally, he serves as the coordinating editor of Klingbrief, a widely read publication of The Klingenstein Center of Teachers College, Columbia University.

-Ms. Verrone, who oversees May Term’s Service Learning program, came to MKA in 2004.
+Ms. Verrone, who oversees May Term’s Community Engagement program, came to MKA in 2004.
 Prior to that, she was in graduate school at Yale, completing a Master’s Degree in Near Eastern Languages and Civilizations.
 She is the Upper School's Dean of Student Life and Tri-Campus Chair of Integrated Ethics, and she also co-teaches the Global Citizenship and Ethics and Leadership courses and teaches the Holocaust and Genocide course.
 For Ms. Verrone, “May Term is an opportunity for students to discover or explore a passion, to connect with the community, and to grow as individuals.
 Offering students the opportunity to collaborate with faculty on their projects is a unique experience that prepares students for college, graduate school, and beyond.”
 Ms. Verrone ensures that service during May Term allows students to give back to the community and to consider how a commitment to service can become a part of their adult lives.